armada-alliance/armada-alliance-docusaurus/docs/stake-pool-guides/ogmios.md

 This guide is not going to cover Nginx with TLS.
 Be aware that sending the basic auth username and password to Nginx will be clear text over the wire.
 For TLS with certbot and Nginx you will need a DNS name.
 This is a simple protection to prevent abuse.
 Use a simple password and know it can be read by 5 eyes.
 :::

+This guide assumes you have a cardano-node synced & running on the same server.

 Grab the latest Ogmios binary here for your systems architecture.

 [Ogmios latest release](https://github.com/CardanoSolutions/ogmios/releases)